mrcjkb/rustaceanvim/README.md

 > [!IMPORTANT]
 >
-> I strongly recommend against using rust-analyzer managed my mason.nvim,
+> I strongly recommend against using rust-analyzer managed by mason.nvim,
 > as version mismatches between rust-analyzer and your project toolchain
 > can and most likely will lead to subtle issues.